DesperatePeter/starsector-advanced-weapon-control/README.md

 If you don't like having to set up your firing modes during (simulated) combat, there is also a dialog interface available.
 Simply press the "G"-Key while on the campaign map, and the interface will guide you through configuring your firing modes.
 Unfortunately, I **can't directly interface with the ship refit screen**, so this is the best I can do.
-In addition to configuring fire modes, this also allows you to set mode suffixes (currently only for flux level).
-You can disable the GUI in the settings.

 ## Fire Modes ##